Design, menu and content

 This component dictates where the fixed design elements (for example; colours, logos and style sheets), navigation menus and content area appear on each page of a website.
 The design of a web site or page is often called the skin or look and feel of a website.

 Creating new designs requires knowledge and experience using HTML and CSS and a good understanding of Matrix.
-For more information on creating designs, refer to the Design asset manual.
+Read the Design asset documentation for more information about creating designs.

 The menu allows users to navigate and view the pages of a site.
 A site’s menu is dynamically structured, determined by the content and layout of the site within Matrix.
 The site’s menu updates accordingly when you rename pages and reorder assets within the system.